 - 35 scholarships – Available for students enrolled in a full-time program of study leading to a certification from a recognized community or technical college or institute including skilled trades

-- 15 scholarships – Available for self-identified diverse population in any type of post-secondary studies – person with disability, Indigenous or visible minority.
+- 15 scholarships – Available for self-identified diverse population in any type of full-time post-secondary studies – person with disability, Indigenous or visible minority.

 - 10 scholarships – Available for special consideration students (see below) in any type of full-time post-secondary studies

 Special Considerations – there are several groups that will be considered in this granting area.